-This does not mean, however, that everything works out as soon as one builds a tunnel from South Yarra across the city — or even one from Caulfield.
+This does not mean, however, that everything works out as soon as one builds the tunnel from South Yarra across the city — or even one from Caulfield.
 Nothing we do at the city end affects the present design of the signalling between Caulfield and Huntingdale with its theoretical capacity of 20 trains per hour.
-Nor does it help with the elimination of level crossings on the Dandenong line, which clearly needs to take place whether we build a Rowville line or not.

-In fact, a tunnel from South Yarra under the city would not make any meaningful difference to capacity in this corridor at all.
+In fact, the Metro Tunnel makes no meaningful difference to capacity in this corridor at all.
 If one follows the tracks in from Huntingdale as they are now, the 2 tracks become 4 when they meet the Frankston line at Caulfield, then 6 when they meet the Sandringham line at South Yarra, then 10 when they meet the four Burnley tracks at Richmond.
 At no point, in other words, do any two lines have to squeeze together onto one track.
 Even when one reaches the City Loop, the three lines coming in from South Yarra have three separate paths into the city:

 - one via a dedicated Loop track (using platforms 6/7 at Flinders Street, platform 12 at Southern Cross and platform 2 at each Loop station);

 - one via platforms 8/9/10 at Flinders Street and through to platform 14 at Southern Cross, thence to North Melbourne and the west; and

 - one terminating at Flinders Street platform 12 or 13 and returning the way it came.